SuperSonicSites/inteck3d/content/_index.md

 service2_desc: "Showcase and market your space with a beautifully rendered video tour available in either Bronze, Gold, or Platinum quality.
 Or try a 360 self guided tour to envision your dream home - perfection is achievable when you can chew on the space from wall to wall, corner to corner."

 service3: Architectural Drawing
 service3_desc: "Our drawings aren’t just a sketch of your vision; they can make your plans a reality.
-Our specialists can produce architectural drawings that allow you to request permanent applications.
+Our specialists produce architectural drawings for permit applications.
 Take our blueprints, give them to your builder and start construction right away!"

 heading2: We’re Specialists in Chief Architect software, Drafting, and 3D Visualization…What can we do for you?